Student Center, Room 119

 Basic Skills Plus

-Provides students with a competitive edge in today’s employment market by providing opportunities to earn a High School Equivalency Diploma, Certified Nurse Aid Certificate and college credit.
-Applications for entry into the program are in the Basic Skills Office.
-For more information, please call (252)638-1587.
+Provides students with a competitive edge in today’s employment market by providing opportunities to earn a High School Equivalency Diploma, Certified Nurse Aid Certificate, and college credit.
+Applications for entry into the program are in the College & Career Readiness office.
+For more information, please call (252) 638-1587.

-Basic skills programs are intended for adult learners who are 18 years or older.
-However, 16 and 17 year olds may receive program services with the approval of their legal guardian and a release from the local school system.
+College & Career Readiness programs are intended for adult learners who are 18 years or older.
+However, 16- and 17-year-olds may receive program services with the approval of their legal guardian and a release from the local school system.
 The Basic Skills Permission Forms must be completed and notarized.
-It can be found below under Special Permission to Attend Craven Community College or in the Basic Skills main office.
+They can be found below under Special Permission to Attend Craven Community College or in the College & Career Readiness office.
 Services cannot be provided to a minor until the required paperwork has been successfully completed.

 Once the completed paperwork has been received, the student may sign up for a mandatory testing and orientation session.
 It is recommended that a parent of legal guardian attend the orientation session with their student.
 The student may enroll in classes once they have completed testing and orientation.